wavezcs/SonicPadObico/README.md

 This guide was setup for Sonic Pad firmware `V1.0.6.35.154  02 Dec.
 2022`

+UPDATE 01-29-23:
+  - Obico still runs fine with the Jan update of the sonic pad
+  - Changed section on Procd to run as cron instead.
+Found that there needs to be a delay starting obico after moonracker.

 At some point I'll look to automate this into a script.
 This is all hard coded for now.
 The following are the high level steps: